Fall 2022 Registration Notes

 - E-mail your ARR and CSF to your advisor

-- Meet with your advisor via Zoom (March 22 - April 2)
+- Meet with your advisor via Zoom or in person (advisor will indicate) between March 30 and April 8

-CEE advising will be taking place remotely for Fall 2021 registration.
-Your faculty advisor will be in contact with you to schedule a meeting time beginning the week of March 22.
-Advising will take place remotely using Zoom at a time that will be determined between you and your advisor.
-See SPIRE to determine when your enrollment appointment opens.
+CEE advising will be taking place either remotely via Zoom or in person for Fall 2022 registration.
+Your faculty advisor will be in contact with you to give you details and to schedule a meeting time beginning the week of March 28.
+Check SPIRE to determine when your enrollment appointment opens.
 Students must meet with an advisor before they can enroll in fall classes; an advising hold will be placed in your account until you have met with your advisor.

 Students should prepare for the meeting with their advisor.
 Download the CSF (Step 3) and fill out your personal information (top), the courses you are currently taking in the left set of columns labeled “Current Semester”, and, if you have an idea of what you’d like to take, start filling information on the right set of boxes labeled “Next Semester”.
 You will discuss these courses with your advisor.
 Students must type their name in the signature box at the bottom of the form.
 Juniors should review their Academic Requirements Report (ARR) on SPIRE and bring questions about remaining course requirements with them to advising.